cglseminar/cglseminar.github.io/index.md

  * 15-7 **Daniel Murfet**: The cut operation on matrix factorisations
  * 29-7 **James Clift**: Smooth relaxations of Turing machines
  * 12-8 **Will Troiani**: Geometry of Interaction I: proofs as operators

+There will be more talks added on singular learning theory.

 # Abstracts